DFKI-NI/syclops/docs/docs/developement/add_functionality/create_plugin.md

-# Create a Plugin
+# Create a Scene Plugin
 This document instructs users on how to create a plugin to enhance the functionality of Syclops.
----

 ## Overview

 Plugins in Syclops are Python classes executed within Blender during synthetic data generation.
-They typically follow a structure that involves an initial setup (the "load" function) run once at the beginning, followed by a configuration step (the "configure" function) run for each rendered frame.
+They typically follow a structure that involves an initial setup (the ***load*** function) run once at the beginning, followed by a configuration step (the ***configure*** function) run for each rendered frame.
 This often pertains to importing 3D models initially and then adjusting their position and other properties for each step.

-Syclops provides an interface class to inherit from, ensuring plugin compatibility with the pipeline.
-This class offers the 'load' and 'configure' methods and other useful utility functions.
+Syclops provides an interface class to inherit from, ensuring sensor compatibility with the pipeline.
+This class contains the abstract methods ***load*** and ***configure***, as well as other useful utility functions.
 Additionally, you can extend the plugin class with functions unique to the plugin's needs.

 ## Basic Example